trifectatechfoundation/teach-rs/slides/G-ffi.md

 - Languages like Zig, D and Nim can import C code
 - C and Rust do not agree on memory layout and calling convention
-- Idiomatic C is not idioatic Rust
+- Idiomatic C is not idiomatic Rust
 - So we fall back on the C ABI and the linker